nasa/SMCPy/README.md

 This software was funded by and developed under the High Performance Computing Incubator (HPCI) at NASA Langley Research Center.

+The primary sampling algorithm implemented in this package is from the following IEEE article by Nguyen et al.:

+> Nguyen, Thi Le Thu, et al. "Efficient sequential Monte-Carlo samplers for Bayesian
+> inference."
+IEEE Transactions on Signal Processing 64.5 (2015): 1305-1319.

 ------------------------------------------------------------------------------
 ## Example Usage